-How to Use SVP to Determine SSD Eligibility
+How to Use Specific Vocational Preparation to Determine SSD Eligibility

 Will My Previous Work Experience Qualify Me for SSD Benefits?

 When analyzing whether or not the grid rules warrant a finding of disability, you will come across the acronym SVP.
 SVP stands for Specific Vocational Preparation.
 SVP is a numbering system that is used to determine the amount of time required for a typical employee to; learn the techniques, acquire the information, and develop the facility needed for average performance in a particular job.
 In this blog, we will discuss how SVP is used to determine which grid rule applies.
 It’s probably best to start off by looking at an example of the actual grids and at the three options, we have to choose from under the Previous Work Experience (“PRW”) column. (“PRW” is used because we commonly refer to this as past relevant work despite not matching the acronyms for the column heading in the grid rules chart.)
-We will be using column 3, Previous Work Experience, to determine SVP.
+We will be using this column, Previous Work Experience from the grid rules chart, to determine SVP.

 How Do I Determine Which PRW Category I Fit?